Kryticyz/image-prep-svm/START_HERE.md

 - [ ] Read this START_HERE.md file
 - [ ] Decided which path to follow (A, B, C, or D above)
 - [ ] 30+ minutes available (for first time)

-Ready?
-Pick your path above and get started!

 ---